ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

 Backround
 ---------
-RViz does not currently have a way to display `sensor_msgs/Imu <https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html>`_ messages directly.
+RViz does not currently have a way to display `sensor_msgs/msg/Imu <https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html>`_ messages directly.
 The code in this tutorial implements a subclass of ``rviz::Display`` to do so.

 | The source code for this tutorial is in the `rviz_plugin_tutorials package <https://github.com/ros-visualization/visualization_tutorials/tree/ros2/rviz_plugin_tutorials>`_.
-| Here is what the new ImuDisplay output looks like, showing a sequence of `sensor_msgs/Imu <https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html>`_ messages from the test script:
+| Here is what the new ``ImuDisplay`` output looks like, showing a sequence of `sensor_msgs/msg/Imu <https://docs.ros2.org/latest/api/sensor_msgs/msg/Imu.html>`_ messages from the test script:

 .. image:: images/imu_arrows.png